Joyan11/towards-science/README.md

 # Towards-Science

-Towards Science is a video libary application for lets you watch videos from the curated list.
-The project is built using Reactjs as the main framework for the front end with the help of react useReducer + contextAPI for glbal state management.
+Towards Science is a video library application for lets you watch videos from the curated list.
+The project is built using Reactjs as the main framework for the front end with the help of react useReducer + contextAPI for global state management.
 User Authentication done with the help of jwt tokens.
 User has the ability to create playlists, like videos and more.

 Live demo: [towards-science](https://towards-science.netlify.app/).